chaotic-society/chaotic-society.github.io/README.md

-# Stochastic Society for the Chaoticization of Simple Systems

 ## Projects
 - ### Theoretica Math Library ([Repo](https://github.com/chaotic-society/theoretica), [Documentation](https://chaotic-society.github.io/theoretica/))
    A numerical and automatic mathematical library in C++ for scientific and graphical applications.